jpt13653903/Toolbox/README.md

 - **Calculator.cpp**
     - The engine used in [EngCalc](https://sourceforge.net/p/alwaysontopcalc/wiki).
+- **Dictionary.cpp**
+    - A [left-leaning red-black tree](https://www.cs.princeton.edu/~rs/talks/LLRB/LLRB.pdf) used to store key-value pairs: the key is a string and the value is a void-pointer.
 - **FileWrapper.cpp**
     - Abstraction for reading and writing files, as well as obtaining and modifying the various time-stamps.
 - **General.cpp**